 Learn about the care offered here so you can prepare for your appointments.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
-They are why our ophthalmology program is ranked sixth in the nation and is the highest ranked program in North Carolina, according to U.S. News & World Report for 2022–2023.
+They are why our ophthalmology program is ranked seventh in the nation and is the highest-ranked program in North Carolina, according to U.S. News & World Report for 2023–2024.